 Open access publishing

-- Raising your online presence leading to increased visibility, exposure, and impact of your research through expanded readership
+- Raising your online presence leads to increased visibility, exposure, and impact of your research through expanded readership

 - Providing free online access to peer-reviewed research.
 You are not limited by institutional subscriptions to a defined group of journals